The Seven Core Rules of Successful Grazing Management

 You can find additional cattle nutrition tips to reduce your cattle's energy and protein needs during the winter by following this link to the cattle nutrition tips to extend your winter grazing season article.
 These tips will help you extend your winter intensive grazing season still further and will reduce the cost of the nutrition supplements required to support your winter grazing program.

-The Planning for Winter Grazing chapter of Grass-Fed Cattle explains in detail how to set up your monthly forage analysis program and how to work with a livestock nutritionist.
+The Planning for Winter Grazing chapter of my book, Grass-Fed Cattle, explains in detail how to set up your monthly forage analysis program and how to work with a livestock nutritionist.

 If you live in a frost-prone area you'll need winterized water sites to provide your cattle with drinking water.
 However, once your pastures are no longer growing you can allow your cattle to walk back across previously-grazed pastures to reach your winterized water sites.
 Only a handful of frost-proof cattle waterers in strategic locations around the farm will do.